 …and lest we forget, 42% of carers in the UK are male…surprised..?

-Zara thinks it’s rare, but not so much according to the figures…that’s two and a half million men
+Zara thinks it’s rare, but not so much according to the figures…that’s three million men

 cutting the mustard, day in, day out, just like the 58% of carers who are women…and whilst we’re doling out stats…